 Pros and cons of cross training employees

 Cross training employees have become a popular managerial approach.
-There are many advantages to this kind of initiative, but as with anything else, it is important to recognize the drawbacks too.
+There are many advantages to this kind of initiative but as with anything else, it's of value to recognize the drawbacks too.

-When examining the pros and cons in promoting cross training in the workplace, it is important to ensure the benefits will outweigh any drawbacks.
-Managers don't want to end up spending a lot of time, effort and money into cross training if it doesn't meet their objectives and help the company.
+When examining the pros and cons in promoting cross training in the workplace, it's important to ensure the benefits will outweigh any drawbacks.
+Managers don't want to end up spending a lot of time, effort, and money into cross training their team members it doesn't meet their objectives and help the company.

 |Image credit: adabara via Pixabay|